hphelion/documentation/cloudos/prepare.overview.md

 #### Graffiti Service

-Graffiti is the HP Cloud OS Resource Pool Registry and Capability Tagging Service, providing:
+Graffiti is the HP Helion Cloud OS Resource Pool Registry and Capability Tagging Service, providing:

 * A dictionary of the "capabilities" of all the resources in a cloud environment